ibm-cloud-docs/cephaas/edit-cluster-quota.md

 # Editing cluster storage quota
 {: #manage-cluster-quota}

-Edit the default storage quota that IBM Fusion as a service applies when you enable Fusion services for a cluster.
+Editing the default storage quota that IBM Fusion as a service applies when you enable Fusion services for a cluster.
 The Settings page displays storage capacity information and allows administrators to modify the default cluster quota.
 {: shortdesc}

 The default cluster quota is initially set during the onboarding process.
 For information about setting the quota during first-time setup, see [Onboarding to your IBM Fusion as a service deployment](/docs/cephaas?topic=cephaas-onboarding-fusionaas).